JENNIFER WHITE

 If you haven't seen it, it is the 6-part TV drama series co-created/produced by Cate Blanchett on the Australian immigration detention centre system.
 Gripping and heartbreaking story and performances - you can catch it on Netflix and ABC iView.

-I'm honoured to have worked on it.
+I'm honoured to have been Dialect Coach on it.

 Best Telefeature or Mini Series: Cate Blanchett, Elise McCredie, Tony Ayres, Sheila Jayadev, Paul Ranford, Liz Watts, Andrew Upton, Matchbox Pictures, Dirty Films, ABC